libeanim/contact-symplectic-integrator-network/README.md

 pip install -r requirements.txt
 ```

-### Simulate experiments from the thesis
+### Simulate experiments
-To rerun the experiments in the thesis, one can just execute the `main.py` file, which will sequentially execute all experiments.
+To rerun the experiments from the paper, one can execute the `main.py` file, which will sequentially execute the pendulum, bouncing ball and newton's cradle experiment using the idealised touch feedback data regime.
 It is possible to access the models trained in every experiment by using dot-access:
 ```python
 from experiments import pendulum, newton_cradle